briankimstudio/ML_Tutorial/Data_preparation.md

 Data preparation covers folowing steps.

 - Reading data
-- Inspecting dimension (rows, columns)
+- Inspecting dimension(rows, columns) and data type
-- Inspecting data type of columns
+- Inspecting value of the dataset
 - Visualizing correlation among columns

 The raw data could be in any form.
 For machine learning, however, features and class need to be in a matrix format.